Contemporary painting studio

-Students must be experienced in painting methods up to an intermediate or advanced level, and ready to develop their own ideas in painting.
+Not for beginners.
+Students must be experienced in painting methods up to an intermediate or higher level, and ready to develop their own ideas in painting.

 How will I be taught, and will there be any work outside the class?

-There will be practical projects, individual guidance and encouragement, group discussion and examination of artists' work, possibly including a gallery visit.
+There will be practical projects, individual guidance and encouragement, group discussion and examination of artists' work.

 Are there any other costs?
 Is there anything I need to bring?

-You need to bring a sketchbook full of ideas, and plans for your own art projects.
+You will need to bring a sketchbook/ photographs full of ideas, starting points, and plans for your own art projects.